openmrs/openmrs-plir-dockerized-setup/README.md

 * The Test will work best before you add any data to OpenMRS

-You can execute the test with the below statement under the root directory,but first ensure the PLIR pipeline is up and running.
+Execute the test with the  statement below, under the root directory,but first ensure the PLIR pipeline is up and running.

 	behave --no-logcapture --include ./features/PLIR